 It is important for all dog owners to be aware of when a dog can be classified as dangerous or menacing, and what that means for the owner.

-The Council has the authority to classify dogs as dangerous or menacing.
+The Council has the authority under the Dog Control Act 1996 to classify dogs as dangerous or menacing.

-A dog can be classified as dangerous if:
+A dog may be classified as dangerous if:

 If the Council has classified a dog as dangerous, the owner:

-must ensure that the dog is kept within a securely fenced portion of the owner’s property that it is not necessary to enter to obtain access to at least one door of any dwelling on the property; and
+Must ensure that the dog is kept within a securely fenced portion of the owner’s property that it is not necessary to enter to obtain access to at least one door of any dwelling on the property.

-(i) muzzled in such a manner as to prevent the dog from biting but to allow it to breathe and drink without obstruction; and
+(i) Muzzled in such a manner as to prevent the dog from biting but to allow it to breathe and drink without obstruction.

-(ii) controlled on a leash (except when in a dog exercise area specified in a bylaw made under section 20(1)(d)(external link)); and
+(ii) Controlled on a leash (except when in a dog exercise area specified in a bylaw made under section 20(1)(d)(external link)).